 ii National interest and public policy considerations

-National interest and, in particular, public policy considerations, can be taken into account exclusively to the (limited) extent conceded by the legislator and, in particular, in due consideration of the procurement principles.
+National interest and public policy considerations can be taken into account exclusively to the (limited) extent conceded by the legislature and, in particular, in due consideration of the procurement principles.

 ii Grounds for challenge

 According to the BVergG, only certain explicitly enumerated decisions by the contracting authority may be challenged by economic operators and bidders.
 These decisions refer, inter alia, to the selected award procedure, the tender documents, the invitation to tender, the selection (or exclusion) of the bids and the award decision.